-The Micropilot M is a compact radar level transmitter for the continuous, contactless measurement of liquids, pastes, sludge and solids.
-The device can also be freely mounted outside closed metal vessels because of its operating frequency of about 26 GHz and a maximum radiated pulsed energy of 1 mW (average power output 1 μ W).
+The Micropilot M is a compact radar level transmitter for the continuous, contactless measurement of liquids, pastes and sludge.
+The device can also be freely mounted outside closed metal vessels because of its operating frequency of about 26 GHz and a maximum radiated pulsed energy of 1 mW (average power output 1 $\mu$ W).
 Operation is completely harmless to humans and animals.